-- Fees in the form of monthly pre-authorized payment via Lillio or etransfers shall be made on the 1st working day of the month.
+- Fees in the form of monthly pre-authorized payment or etransfers will be debited or made on the 1st working day of the month.
 One payment is preferred.
-If two payments per month are negotiated, the debits will be made on the 1st and the 15th of each month.
-Cash can be accepted as a payment fee. - All payments returned from a financial institution will be subject to a processing fee of \$50.
-If the processing fee is not reimbursed within 20 business days, the child's care may be suspended. - A receipt of payment will be issued after the year end for income tax purposes via Lillio. - Refunds will not be made for statutory holidays or any absent days (including vacations or illness). - A late payment fee of \$5.00 per week will be charged if payment is not received according to the agreed upon schedule.
+If two debits per month are negotiated the debits will be made on the 1st and the 15th of each month.
+Cash will not be accepted as a payment fee. - All payments returned from a financial institution will be subject to a processing fee as determined by Little Giants Childcare Centre.
+If the processing fee is not reimbursed within 20 business days, the child's care may be suspended. - A receipt of payment will be issued after the year end for income tax purposes. - Refunds will not be made for statutory holidays or any absent days (including vacations or illness). - A late payment fee of \$5.00 per week will be charged if payment is not received according to the agreed upon schedule.